-Four Things To Do If Your Dog Is Vomiting
+4 Things to Do If Your Dog Is Vomiting

 If your dog vomits just once, do not worry.
 Sometimes a dog will just eat fast, at other times a dog might have an upset tummy after eating something strange when “dumpster-diving”.
 What do you need to do if your dog starts vomiting several times?

 1. Take away your dog´s food so that his stomach can rest.
 There is some controversy about this but a healthy dog can easily go without food for 24 hours.
-Some recommend up to 48 hours.
+Some say up to 48 hours is fine.

 If you feel better about taking him to the vet right away, that is certainly okay.
 The exam or lab work might reveal an abnormality that can be treated right away.